Experience-Monks/jam3-lesson-asyncjs/lessons/3-Node Events/index.md

 });
 ```

-Now granted the only real difference with the above examples is that with events the code is more readable/cleaner however if all `otherListeners` were in another scope the callback code would quickly become very nasty.
+Now granted the only real difference with the above examples is that with events the code is more readable/cleaner however if all `otherListeners` were in another scope the callback code would quickly become very complex.
 For instance you might need to do something like:

 ```javascript
 var otherListeners = [];